ashraf-kx/bibliotheque/README.md

 #  _Features!_

 - Register a client documents and assign it to one of your employees.
-- Manage the progress on each task in progress of your clients (Basic Solution).
+- Edit the progress of each active task of your clients (Basic Solution).
-- Print a tickets for the submitted order.
+- Print a ticket for the submitted order.

 ##1.
 Login : <br>
 ![alt text](https://github.com/ashraf-kx/bibliotheque/blob/master/screenshots/%D8%A7%D9%84%D9%88%D9%84%D9%88%D8%AC%200.png) <br>